-If you have a lot of credit card debt, you’re certainly not alone.
-In total, Americans hold more than $1 trillion of credit card debt, according to the Federal Reserve.
+You’re certainly not alone if you have a lot of credit card debt.
+According to the Federal Reserve, Americans hold more than $1 trillion of credit card debt.

 The first step to tackling credit card debt is limiting future spending on the card.
 While we don’t recommend cutting up your cards, there are other ways to limit the availability you have to them.
 For instance, delete your saved card data from your computer so you can’t make purchases with just a few clicks.

-To give yourself an edge, try transferring your debt on a high-interest card to one that offers a 0% interest balance transfer.
+To give yourself an edge, transfer your debt on a high-interest card to one offering a 0% interest balance transfer.
 You’ll usually get 12-18 months of 0% interest that can help you pay down your debt faster without accruing any more.

 In general, you should be aggressive when you tackle credit card debt.
-Change your spending habits and put as much money as you can toward your credit card debt each month.
+Change your spending habits and spend as much money as possible toward your credit card debt each month.
 The sooner you get out, the less you’ll lose to interest.

 If you’re really struggling with various kinds of debt, consolidating everything you owe could be a good strategy.
 Consolidation means you essentially combine all your debts, pay one flat fee each month, and potentially get a better interest rate.